Partner-led cybersecurity & AI governance

 Hardening

-• Data minimization, prompt sanitization, and output validation
+• Input sanitization, prompt firewalls, and output validation controls

 • Guardrails, allowlists, and policy-aligned configurations

-• Red teaming, adversarial testing, and misuse monitoring
+• Red teaming, adversarial testing, and prompt injection defenses

 • Agent privilege matrix and least-privilege deployment patterns